Publications

 G.H.
 Edwards, C.B.
 Keller, E.R.
 Newton, C.W.
 Stewart

-Nature Astronomy, in review Web Preprint Code
+Nature Astronomy, 2024 Web Preprint Code

 We use a Bayesian statistical code to constrain the timescales of giant planet migration and asteroid belt bombardment in the early solar system.
 Our results associate giant planet migration with the dissipation of the gaseous protoplanetary disk.